lpimem/rangeblock/README.md

 - __It gives you detailed layout information of a range of text__ in the form of an array of dimensions, each representing a line or block of text.

 - __It provides a text representation for `Range` objects__ in the format of [unique path](#unique-path), so that you can persistant the range.
-Then you can shared it across users, browsers, or simpled between servers and clients.
+Then you can save it on server or shared it across users and browsers.

 ## How is it useful?